-My name is Jasmine and I am extremely passionate about tutoring students math.
-I am currently enrolled part-time in a graduate program pursing a Master's in Social Work.
-I am also looking for an opportunity to tutor students having difficulty in some areas related to basic math though Algebra.
+My name is Jasmine and I am extremely passionate about tutoring students in math.
+I work as a School Social Worker during the school year but I enjoy helping students solve math problems as well as personal problems.
+When helping students work through their problems.
+I have noticed that math is not many students favorite subject.
+I am looking for an opportunity to tutor students having difficulty in some areas related to basic math though Algebra.
 I understand that the problems are sometimes intimidating, but I like to teach my students that the problem consist of words and numbers; therefore if they understand basic numbers and words, they can solve the problem.
+I look forward to helping students solve problems they thought they would never understand.
 I like to apply problems to real life situations.
 I first found my love for math in the 5th grade.
 My interest in math grew in the 6th grade and continued through high school.
-In high is when it was confirmed math was my favorite subject.
-I enjoyed the fact that math builds.
+In high school is when it was confirmed math is my favorite subject.
+I love that math builds.
 I love the fact that knowing the basics, I can solve the problem without a calculator.
-I solve math problems like puzzles, I consider it brain exercise and I believe that if I want a strong and healthy mind I must exercise my brain.
 Next, I enjoy teaching students and watching them grow.
 I like learning from the student because sometimes the student knows more than they think they know they just need someone to point it out for them.
-I was taught and I believe that education and knowledge is one thing that cannot be taken away from an individual; therefore to teach my students confidence and encourage them to learn I share this knowledge with them.
+I was taught and I believe that education and knowledge is one thing that cannot be taken away from an individual; therefore to teach my students confidence and encourage them to learn, share this knowledge with them.

 Education & Certification

 Undergraduate Degree: University of Nevada-Las Vegas - Bachelors, Social Work

 Graduate Degree: University of Southern California - Current Grad Student, Social Work

 outdoors, family time, listening to music, watching drama/action and suspense

 What might you do in a typical first session with a student?